Digital-Working-Group/voice-standardize/pydub/README.md

  validate_files()
 ```

 This will output standardized audio to ../sample_audio/*FILETYPE*/test_output and will output a comparison CSV to ../sample_audio.
-The validation uses sha256 hashes and only compares the output audio files.
+The validation uses sha256 hashes and only compares the output audio files. *original_hash, test_hash* and *hash_comparison* all record the results from looking at the entire audio file, including metadata.
+Running on different versions of FFmpeg may affect this metadata, so see *original_audio_hash, test_audio_hash* and *audio_hash_comparison* to compare only the audio segement.
 It excludes the metadata CSV and JSON files due to filepaths being included in the metadata.

 ## Citations
 ```bibtex